 Head on over to the theater, where over 300 artists will entertain you by presenting “Xcaret Mexico Espectacular,” which will take you through Mexico’s history.

 Buy your tickets online for up to 15% off here.
 Parking is free and makes for an easy day trip from Playa del Carmen.

 Places in Mexico to Visit Before or After Playa del Carmen

 If you’ve got more time to explore Mexico, there are some amazing places nearby you should check out.
 If you can’t make it on this trip, consider them on your next trip.
 Make sure to check out some of our other Mexican articles to fuel your wanderlust.

 Pin This Article For Later!

-There are so many day trips from Playa del Carmen you could take, what are your favorite day trips from Playa del Carmen.
+There are so many day trips from Playa del Carmen you could take.
+What are your favorite day trips from Playa del Carmen?
 Always looking to explore something new.
-No matter what you do in Playa del Carmen, your sure to have a great time.
-If it rains just go find a happy hour!
+No matter what you do in Playa del Carmen, you will surely have a great time.
+If it rains, just go find a happy hour!